 Relationships have direction: For example, in "Michael is a member of Enspiral", Michael is the subject and Enspiral is the object.
 In this case the inverse is also valid, "Enspiral has member Michael".

-Relationships can be in a context (or not): For example, "Kathy is mentor of Sam, in the context of Enspiral."
+Relationships can be in a scope (or not): For example, "Kathy is mentor of Sam, in the scope of Enspiral."